One of the questions I am frequently asked is, “How can I make soap without lye?”

 One of my favourite soapmakers, Jan Berry of the Nerdy Farmwife has a book called Easy Homemade Melt & Pour Soaps available through Amazon on Kindle or paperback.

-So here we have a great option to participate in the craft of soapmaking without having to go through the saponification process.
+So here we have a great option to participate in the craft of soapmaking without going through the saponification process.
 It is quick and easy and can be fun for the whole family.

-Let me know, which method of soapmaking do you prefer?
+Let me know, which method of soapmaking you prefer?

 As always – Happy Soaping!!! 🙂